|

 Hell, talkies hadn't even been around that

 long, yet.
-Realizing that O'Brien's
+Realizing O'Brien's

 technique was just what he needed to pull